 Perhaps one of the most high-end touches on the AC240 Artwood is the set of chrome Grover tuners.
 These tuners are some of the best ones out there, and they’ll keep you in tune reliably.

 Lastly, this acoustic guitar comes with a bone nut and saddle.
 This is another fairly high-end touch.
 Bone nuts and saddles support greater sustain, and they’re hard enough that they won’t develop nicks from the strings themselves.
 Most guitar options in this price range come with a plastic nut and saddle.
 And while plastic is fairly easy to upgrade for more established guitarists, it can be hard to do if you’ve just started learning to play.
 If you’d like a closer look at this guitar, check out this video review of the AC240.

 In crafting the AC240 Artwood, Ibanez has respected the rich tradition of the smaller guitar while adding modern touches.
 It’s a well-appointed guitar, and it’s excellent to learn on or to use as a backup.

 It was almost impossible to find a negative review of the AC240.
-Many reviews of this acoustic guitar were like this one -- they couldn't believe how good it sounds (and looks) for the price.
-You probably can't expect an affordable acoustic guitar like this one to offer the ultimate in guitar tone, but lots of reviewers state that it stands up against guitars many times its price.
+Many reviews of this acoustic guitar were like this one — they couldn’t believe how good it sounded (and looked) for the price.
+You probably can’t expect an affordable acoustic guitar like this one to offer the ultimate in the guitar tone, but lots of reviewers state that it stands up against guitars many times its price.

 This review is a positive one, but in the world of guitar craftsmanship, less expensive guitars sometimes come with quality control issues.
 For this buyer, the bridge pins were difficult to remove and presented some problems.
 Still, this person thought the AC240 was a worthwhile purchase.